DARCCO/Truth/github-workflow.md

 1) FORK and CLONE from the master repo on our organization's profile.

-2) A dev branch should be available. type `git branch` to see if it's there.
-If not, just create it with `git checkout -b dev`.
+2) A dev branch should be available.
+If it doesn't show up, it's actually there - you jut can't see it.
+Switch to it with `git checkout dev`.
+Use `git branch` to see all the branches.

 ###WORKFLOW